Jun 8 2009

 1. With a design in place here, I can begin working on my other marketing materials (business cards, press kits, etc.).
 I want to create a consistent feel for all of the stuff that I’m using with my musical career, and that look and feel has to start somewhere.

-2. The design I’m currently using is a readily available Wordpress theme called Elegant Grunge.
+2. The design I’m currently using is a readily available WordPress theme called Elegant Grunge.
 It’s nice, and I like it, but I want my site to be something unique that truly reflects my personality as closely as possible.

 The importance of creating a demo is fairly obvious, but that single thing constitues a lot of little steps.
 I’m obtaining source music for the demos because that’s a smaller step that moves me closer to a larger goal.
 If my plans as a musician are a big project, this list represents smaller steps that will get me there.
 Breaking a large project into smaller chunks allows me to focus on the particulars and move the project along.